Lefaucheux M1854: The American Civil War

 Both the federal forces and the Confederate forces used Lefaucheux revolvers in the American Civil War.
 The Union Army typically issued them to cavalry soldiers, especially in the states of Illinois, Kansas, Kentucky, Missouri, and Wisconsin.
 Some of the models sold to the American powers kept the original designation, M1854, and were produced either at Lefaucheux Paris, Liege, or local producers under license (Chollet, Merton, Merton via Bond, Gunther at Liege).
 However, these pinfire revolvers were replaced in service later in the war as more Colt and Remington revolvers became available.
 Among American troops, the weapon was often referred to as the "French Tranter".

 After the war many were sold back to France when it entered the Franco-Prussian war in 1870 and needed weapons.
 About 6,780 of the original 12,000 revolvers or so shipped to America were returned to France.

-In Popular Culture
+In popular culture

 A Lefaucheux M1854 makes a brief appearance in For A Few Dollars More (1965), when The Prophet portrayed by Josef Egger demonstrates to Monco (Clint Eastwood) how Colonel Douglas Mortimer (Lee Van Cleef) carries his gun.